 We’ve seen it all before. iPhone vs Android.
 Windows vs Mac, Xbox vs Playstation, Pizza Hut vs Dominoes.
-Now the latest debate that will leave you umming and ahhing over which side to choose.
-G Suite vs Office 365.
-A battle for the ages.
-And we’re here to confuse you even more.
-Or help you decide.
+For small-to-medium businesses, we’re always tossing up between G Suite and Office 365, wishing it was a more clear cut choice.
+But, alas, it’s a battle for the ages.
+We’re here to confuse you even more.
+Or, more importantly, help you decide.
 One or the other.
 What do they offer?
 Which one is better?
 How do you decide?

 There are a myriad of factors that can influence your decision here, and in all seriousness, there is no one right choice.
-You might choose G Suite, simply because you’ve had Gmail forever and it’s the logical choice for you.
+There may be one that’s better suited to your business, though.
+You might choose G Suite (previously Google Apps), simply because you’ve had Gmail forever and it’s the logical choice for you.
 Perhaps Office 365 makes more sense to you because you’re a loyal Microsoft customer.
-Either way.
-But if you want to truly evaluate both tools and understand what sets them apart, you’re in the right place.
+But, if you want to truly evaluate both tools and understand what sets them apart, you’re in the right place.
 We’ll have a look at what strengths and weaknesses they have, what features they both utilise, and how they differ.
-For simplicity’s sake, we’ll be comparing the two most relevant and comparable subscriptions — the business model offered by both.
+For simplicity’s sake, we’ll be comparing the two most relevant and comparable subscriptions―the business model offered by both.

-Both G Suite and Office 365 offer business email accounts using your own domain name, ensuring all your correspondence looks very profesh.
-But from here they do differ slightly; let’s have a look:
+Both G Suite and Office 365 offer business email accounts using your own domain name.
+This ensures all your correspondence looks professional.
+But from here they do differ slightly.
+Let’s have a look:

 Round 3: Pricing

-Both Office 365 and G Suite offer competitive pricing for their respective plans, as well as different subscription tiers depending on your needs.
+When you earn a small-to-medium business, even a small difference in price can make a impact when choosing your software and services.
+Both Office 365 and G-Suite offer competitive pricing for their respective plans, as well as different subscription tiers depending on your needs.

 Round 4: Communication & Collaboration

 We’ve already established that both G Suite and Office 365 provide email hosting with business domains, cloud storage and chat/conferencing tools.
-What else do these packages come with that you might not know about?
+What else do these packages come with that you might not know about when thinking about G Suite vs Office 365?

 Round 6: Security

 Microsoft and Google are both titans in the tech industry, and as such, you can (and should!) expect top quality, cutting-edge security to come with their products.
-Without further ado:
+Without further ado let’s look into G Suite vs Office 365 when it comes to security.

 Final Round: The Tie-Breaker